⚠️ Warning: Major Traffic Shift Coming For I-395 Ramp To I-95

 Variable Message Signs (VMS) will direct drivers going west on I-395 who want to go north on I-95 to the new temporary ramp.

-The temporary ramp will be in place for approximately 16 months while workers build a new permanent two-lane ramp and other I-395 bridges.READ MORE: State Blames Bank After Florida Educators' Bonus Checks Bounce
+The temporary ramp will be in place for approximately 16 months while workers build a new permanent two-lane ramp and other I-395 bridges.READ MORE: Miami Weather: Drier Weather Pattern With Less Humidity And Plenty Of Sunshine

 Click here for more specific maps of affected routes including an alternate detour for City of Miami Beach residents